Honduras | Emiliana Montoya - Washed Bourbon

 Looking to the future, Emiliana’s goals are to provide her children and grandchildren with better opportunities, to plant improved coffee varieties, and to continue producing specialty coffee each year.
 Her greatest dreams are to continue selling her coffee internationally, to one day meet the people that buy her coffee in other countries and to travel.
 To her international buyers, Emiliana would like to express her gratitude.
 She wants them to know that her family works hard to ensure their coffee is of the highest quality.
 She hopes that one day she can visit them, and perhaps even see the cafés where her coffee is enjoyed.” - Semilla

-This exceptional coffee was sourced with the help of our friend’s at Semilla who have worked hard to connect roasters with small holders who, despite producing excellent coffees, have been historically left out of the specialty market.
-This honey processed coffee is among Emiliana Montoya’s first coffees to sell on the specialty market.
-The coffee comes from the bourbon and typica trees growing on her 1 hectare farm.
-The cup is decadent with notes of black cherry, fig, and fudge reminding us of an indulgent black forrest cake.
+This exceptional coffee was sourced with the help of our friends at Semilla who have worked hard to connect roasters with small holders who, despite producing excellent coffees, have been historically left out of the specialty market.
+Emiliana Montoya has only recently started selling coffee on the specialty market, working hard to ensure her harvest is of excellent quality.
+The cup is decadent with notes of dried cherries, figs, blackberries, and black tea.

 Country: Honduras